matrix-org/matrix-rust-sdk/bindings/kotlin/README.md

 # Matrix Rust SDK components for kotlin

-For now, his project only builds the matrix-sdk-crypto-ffi crate, generate the android bindings and wraps that as a aar lib distributed on maven.
+For now, this project only builds the matrix-sdk-crypto-ffi crate, generate the android bindings and wraps that as a aar lib distributed on maven.

 ## License